Cabin Fever (2002 film): Writing

-Eli Roth co-wrote Cabin Fever with friend and former NYU roommate Randy Pearlstein in 1995 while Roth was working as a production assistant for Howard Stern's Private Parts.
 Roth was inspired to write the script after getting an intense skin infection after working on a farm in Iceland.
+The original title for the film was "Flood" and the plot originally followed an infected member of a group of friends stuck in a cabin during a torrential rainstorm.
+Eli Roth showed the script to his friend and former NYU roommate Randy Pearlstein in 1995 while Roth was working as a production assistant for Howard Stern's Private Parts.
+Roth and Pearlstein would rework the script into Cabin Fever.
 Early attempts to sell the script were unsuccessful because studios felt that the horror genre had become unprofitable.
 In 1996, the film Scream was released to great success, leading studios to once again become interested in horror properties.
 Roth still could not sell his script, as studios told him that it should be more like Scream.
 Many potential financiers also found the film's content to be unsettling, including not only the gore but also the use of the racial slur "nigger" early in the film.

 Various elements of the script were inspired by Roth's favorite horror films, including The Texas Chain Saw Massacre (1974), The Last House on the Left (1972), and The Evil Dead (1981).
 David Lynch, whom Roth had worked under during the early stages of his career, had signed on to executive produce the film.
 However, Lynch is not credited in the final product.